. . . and the ultimate accomplishment is. . . ?

 Make-work enterprises are continuing to expand with wasteful industry monitoring proposals, enslaving complexity and intricate but deceptive semantics.
 Intended as solutions, intensified punitive measures to force compliance often disrupt the precarious compliance sand hills even more, and the industry slides further downhill.
 Are food businesses, the regulators and other monitoring agencies ever going to learn and move past the building of monuments with sand?

 Even the most advanced food safety monitoring intelligence will soon fall well behind, if this is not already happening.
 In fact, some food safety assessment schemes are part of the make-work enterprises with the often celebrated virtual success.
 Meanwhile, consumers continue suffer the punishment of food-borne illness and, in some instances, death.
 As more certified failure incidents cause food-borne illness outbreaks and deaths, the litigation industry is getting increasingly active.
-Ask Bill Marler how many food safety certificates have prevented lawsuits.
-Food businesses need to spend more time on the plant floor preventing failure incidents than in the courts defending them.
+Ask Bill Marler if any food safety certificate has ever prevented lawsuits.
+Food businesses need to spend more time on the plant floor preventing failure incidents rather than in the courts defending them.

 The sand hill and baskets of water enterprises are multi-billion businesses.